rmandvikar/MSMQ-component/README.md

 ####Algorithm:

 * `Send`: The items are sent to the `Queue`.
-* `Receive`: The `Queue` is received in batches and processed using the `callback`.
-On exception, the whole batch is sent to the `ErrorQueue`.
-The `ErrorQueue` is received one item at a time and processed.
+* `Receive`: The `Queue` is received in batches and each batch of items is processed using the `callback`.
+On exception, the whole batch of items is sent to the `ErrorQueue`.
+The `ErrorQueue` is received one item at a time and processed using the `callback`.
 On exception, the item is sent to the `FatalQueue`.
 The `FatalQueue` is not received at all and will contain items that cannot be processed.

 Note: `Send` and `Receive` run in same thread.